oracle/graal/wasm/README.md

 graalvm/bin/wasm --Builtins=memory,env:emscripten floyd.wasm
 ```

-In this example, the flag `--Builtins` specifies builtin modules
+In this example, the flag `--Builtins` specifies built-in modules
 that the Emscripten toolchain assumes.